IguanaBen/scabn/readme.txt

 = 1.4.2 =
   * Fixed bug where Google Analytics Tracking Code was not getting onto website.

 = 1.4.3 =
+  * Fixed bug where ":" was displayed for item options name even when name was blank.

+= 1.4.4 =
   * Title set on SCABN's widget (hardcoded to 'Simple Checkout')